What to Expect

 Step 6: Post-Treatment and Follow-Ups

-You may experience some side effects from radiotherapy or radiosurgery.
-If you do, they might not begin until after several sessions because the effects of radiation treatment are cumulative.
+You may experience some side effects from radiotherapy.
+If you do, they might not begin until after a few weeks because the effects of radiation treatment are cumulative.
 Talk to your oncologist before and during treatment if you have any questions or experience discomfort.
 Click here to learn more about possible side effects.

-After your treatment has ended, your radiation oncologist will recommend a schedule for periodic checkups to monitor the results.
+After your treatment has ended, your radiation oncologist will want to see you for periodic checkups to monitor the results.
+Your oncologist and urologise will keep a close eye on your PSA levels and take image scans if necessary.
 Typically, the first checkup is given in one to three months, and subsequent checkups are scheduled at six-month intervals, but yours may be more or less frequent, depending upon your situation.
-If symptoms or clinical circumstances suggest a recurrence, diagnostic tests such as blood tests, ultrasound, CT scans, MRIs, chest x-rays (CXR), or bone scans may be needed.